nakulBageja/task-manager/readme.md

 ### Task Manager APP

+## Asynchronous functionalities

+- Instead of using callbacks like we did before, we will be using Promise now.
+- Promise works just like callbacks but has some syntactical advantages which are useful for a developer

 ## Tools used

 - MongoDb
 - Robo 3T - GUI for mongoDb
 - NodeJs
 - handlebars
+- mongoosejs - This is used to:
+  - Model our mongoDb easily
+  - To provide easy validations and structuring of collections -